 What role do government policies play in climate investing?

 Government policies and regulations significantly influence climate investing by providing incentives for clean energy and imposing restrictions on fossil fuels.
-These policies can affect asset values and investment opportunities, making it crucial for investors to stay informed and adjust their strategies accordingly.
-Understanding the regulatory environment helps investors anticipate market shifts and make informed decisions.

 How do extreme weather events impact financial markets?